lukas-cvitkovich/MLFF_SiOx/README.md

 Then uncompress them and put the resulting .xml files in the same folder (typically the folder where you run your simulation)

 ### For use in LAMMPS:
-First, make sure to install QUIP and link it to LAMMPS.
+Please make sure to install QUIP and link it to LAMMPS.

 pair_style	quip <br>